 My creamy skillet chicken and artichokes is a quick weeknight dinner which is a snap to make AND packed full of flavor!
-Pan seared chicken tenderloins and canned artichokes keep things simple while evaporated milk makes for a lower-fat and seriously creamy sauce.
+Pan seared tenderloins and canned artichokes keep things simple while evaporated milk makes for a lower-fat and seriously creamy sauce.

 Spring is here but just barely which means we need more skillet dinners in our lives.
 Grilling recipes are coming soon, but creamy cooktop dinners are what I crave now.